To help assess the levels of iron stored in your body

 Ferritin levels are high in states of long-term iron overload, especially in haemochromatosis.
-However, ferritin levels can be high for a number of other reasons including inflammatory conditions and liver disease.
+However, ferritin levels can be high for a number of other reasons including inflammatory conditions, infection and liver disease.
 Further investigation is therefore required before a diagnosis of iron overload can be made.

 Is there anything else I should know?

 Most ferritin is located within the cells of the body, with only a small amount in the blood.
 When there is damage to organs that contain ferritin (especially the liver, spleen, and bone marrow), ferritin levels can become raised even though the total amount of iron in the body is normal.
 Ferritin is therefore a less useful indicator of iron status when measured in people with liver disease, long-term infections, cancer or autoimmune diseases (which are all associated with organ damage).

 Is iron deficiency the same thing as anaemia?
 What are the symptoms?

 Iron deficiency refers to a decrease in the amount of iron stored in the body, while anaemia refers to a drop in the number of red blood cells (RBCs) and/or the amount of haemoglobin within the RBCs.
 Iron deficiency anaemia typically presents with the finding of decreased numbers of red blood cells on a full blood count.
 These red blood cells are pale (hypochromic) and small (microcytic).
 It is usually several weeks after iron stores are depleted that the level of haemoglobin and production of RBCs are affected and iron deficiency anaemia develops.